webplatform/ops-test-services/README.md

 Let’s automate tests on webplatform.org services, what’s expected so we can ensure consistency during maintenance and refactoring.

-This system can be used to ensure services availability and if important aspects of webplatform.org infrastructure remains present.

 Idea is that we declare à-la-TDD what’s exposed as a "run book" so it both documents what’s expected AND helps us ensure it remains so.

 This repository leverages [ServerSpec](http://serverspec.org/) to describe configuration and tests if they are consistent.